OnneniKumara/OnneniKumara/README.md

 <details>
 <summary>ToDo</summary>

-- [ ] update this readme
+- [ ] update and imporve this readme as studies progress
-    - [ ] shorten the about me section (nobody loves wall of text :D) OR modify and move into skills section
+    - [x] shorten the about me section (nobody loves wall of text :D) OR modify and move into skills section
     - [ ] add more current skills
     - [ ] add more school info
     - [ ] make more repositories public